yoichiro/oauth2-firebase/README.md

 The template string is written as the "ejs" template.
 This library binds the following values to the template at rendering.

 * `providerName: string` - The provider name of the client.
-* `scope: string` - The scope string devided by space the client code specifies.
+* `scopeString: string` - The scope string devided by space the client code specifies.
 * `scopes: Map<string, string>` - The map object which has a set of the scope name and its description.
 * `encryptedAuthToken: string` - The encrypted auth token.
 You need to set this as the hidden parameter.
 * `encryptedUserId: string` - The encrypted user ID.
 You need to set this as the hidden parameter.